links-field/fms-api/docs/format.markdown

 It should be noted that:

 - a new token will be generated each time with login
-- a token is valid for _to add_
+- a token is valid for 3 days
-- after token expires, a log in is required to get the new token
+- after token expires, a login is required to get the new token
+- api that uses expired token will receive error code `7` in response

 ---